-PaintCare has contract agreements with sponsors or operators of all drop-off sites and events, and RLVP sites.
-PaintCare contracts require that drop-off sites and events meet requirements of local, state, and federal law, regulations and policies.
+PaintCare entered into contract agreements with sponsors or operators of all sites.
+PaintCare contracts require that drop-off sites meet requirements of local, state, and federal law, regulations, and policies.

-Except for RIRRC, whose HHW staff and contractors were already familiar with managing waste paint, PaintCare provided all other sites with an on-site, in-person training and a program procedures manual.
+Staff at all year-round and seasonal drop-off sites received an on-site, in-person training and a program procedures manual.
 The training and program manual covered:

 - Identification of program and non-program products

 - Acceptable containers

 - Whom to accept paint from and how much

-- Screening procedures for businesses and organizations
+- Screening procedure for businesses with oil- based paint and the required log form

 - Proper storage

 - Spill response procedures and reporting requirements

+- Employee training

 - How to schedule a pick-up

 - Required paperwork and record retention schedules

-- Employee training

-Site personnel are required to visually inspect - but not open - containers of postconsumer paint to confirm that they are acceptable program products and then place them in the spill proof collection bins provided by the program.
-Unlabeled and leaking cans are not accepted at retail or transfer station sites, but trained staff at RIRRC's Eco-Depots are able to accept and prepare them for management under the program.
+Site personnel are required to visually inspect containers of postconsumer paint - but not open them - to confirm that they are acceptable program products and then place them in the spill proof collection bins provided by the program.
+Unlabeled and leaking cans are not accepted at retail, transfer station, or recycling facility sites, but trained staff at HHW facilities and events are allowed to accept and prepare them for management under the program.

-Retail and transfer station drop-off sites, and RLVP sites, are visited by PaintCare staff on a regular basis to check on their operations and provide additional training and consumer outreach materials as needed.
+Retail, transfer station, and recycling facility drop-off sites are visited by PaintCare staff on a regular basis to check on their operations and to provide additional training and consumer outreach materials as needed.